-The Company accounted for the acquisition of nTelos under the acquisition method of accounting, in accordance with FASB's ASC 805, "Business Combinations", and has accounted for measurement period adjustments under ASU 2015-16, "Simplifying the Accounting for Measurement Period Adjustments".
-Estimates of fair value included in the consolidated financial statements, in conformity with ASC 820, "Fair Value Measurements and Disclosures", represent the Company's best estimates and valuations.
-In accordance with ASC 805, "Business Combinations", the allocation of the consideration value was subject to adjustment until the Company completed its analysis, in a period of time, but not to exceed one year after the date of acquisition, or May 6, 2017, in order to provide the Company with the time to complete the valuation of its assets and liabilities.
-The Company has completed and finalized its analysis and allocation of the consideration value to assets acquired and liabilities assumed.
+The Company accounted for the acquisition of nTelos under the acquisition method of accounting, in accordance with FASB's ASC 805, Business Combinations, and has accounted for measurement period adjustments under ASU 2015-16, Simplifying the Accounting for Measurement Period Adjustments.
+Estimates of fair value included in the consolidated financial statements, in conformity with ASC 820, Fair Value Measurements and Disclosures, represent the Company's best estimates and valuations.
+In accordance with ASC 805, Business Combinations, the allocation of the consideration value was subject to adjustment until the Company completed its analysis, in a period of time, but not to exceed one year after the date of acquisition, or May 6, 2017, in order to provide the Company with the time to complete the valuation of its assets and liabilities.
+The Company's allocation of the consideration value to assets acquired and liabilities assumed incorporated all measurement period adjustments.